Choosing a New Name

 You are invited to watch our brief Name Change Zoom presentation for stakeholders (Jan 31, 2024) for more information about our process and considerations in choosing the five names.
 Our board of directors and staff weighed in at key points to provide input and receive the Task Force's recommendations.

-Becoming Official (Spring 2024)
+Becoming Official (June 2024)

-Once the board decides the final name, NYC Audubon direct contributing members will ratify the changing of the organization's articles of incorporation with the new name, with a vote at our Annual Meeting of Members in early June.
+NYC Audubon direct contributing members will ratify the changing of the organization's articles of incorporation with the new name, with a vote at our Annual Meeting of Members in early June.
 Current members will receive a proxy ballot by mail/email in early May.
 To be eligible to vote, please confirm your membership status

 NAME CHANGE TASK FORCE